BlueHotDog/sails-migrations/README.md

 - When upgrading to 2.0, notice that you'll need to change your old migrations code to work with knex instead of waterline.

+## What db migrations are and how/when to use them:

+DB migrations allows you to change your database schema/data in a controlled way by making small atomic/ordered data to your DB, for a better answer, read [this](https://github.com/phusion/passenger-docker)

 ## Installing:

 First run